-The site measures 37,000 square feet (about 3,437 sqm), and ACE says Texas was an “obvious choice” due to “easy access to an abundance of spent batteries from automobiles and other industrial sources”.
+The site in Texas, USA, measures 37,000 square feet (about 3,437 sqm), and ACE says Texas was an “obvious choice” due to “easy access to an abundance of spent batteries from automobiles and other industrial sources”.
 ACE expects to process and recycle up to 100,000 tons of used lead-acid batteries and 20,000 tons of used lithium-ion batteries annually at total capacity by 2025.

 Until then, ACE will scale up the recycling factory in phases.
 Phase 1 of operations is set to begin in the third quarter of 2023, starting with the recycling of lead-acid batteries and followed by a lithium-ion battery recycling facility nearby.